ioncb-hassio-addons/repository-edge/example/DOCS.md

-# IonCB Home Assistant Add-on: Example
+# Home Assistant Community Add-on: Example

 This is an example add-on for Home Assistant.
 When started, it displays a random quote every 5 seconds.